David B. Rivkin

-David Boris Rivkin, Jr. (born 1956) is an American attorney, political writer, and conservative media commentator on matters of constitutional and international law, as well as foreign and defense policy.
-Rivkin has gained national recognition as a representative of conservative viewpoints, frequently testifying before congressional committees, and appearing as an analyst and commentator on a variety of television and radio stations.
-He is a visiting fellow at the Center for the National Interest, and a recipient of the U.S. Naval Proceedings Annual Alfred Thayer Mahan Award for the best maritime affairs article.
-He is a fellow at the Foundation for Defense of Democracies, and is a former member of the Sub-Commission on the Promotion and Protection of Human Rights of the United Nations Commission on Human Rights.
+David Boris Rivkin Jr. (December 15, 1956 – December 27, 2024) was an American attorney, political writer, and conservative media commentator on matters of constitutional and international law, as well as foreign and defense policy.
+Rivkin gained national recognition as a representative of conservative viewpoints, frequently testifying before congressional committees, and appearing as an analyst and commentator on a variety of television and radio stations.
+He was a visiting fellow at the Center for the National Interest, and a recipient of the U.S. Naval Proceedings Annual Alfred Thayer Mahan Award for the best maritime affairs article.
+He was a fellow at the Foundation for Defense of Democracies, and was a member of the Sub-Commission on the Promotion and Protection of Human Rights of the United Nations Commission on Human Rights.

-Rivkin is a former U.S. government official, having served under Presidents Ronald Reagan and George H. W. Bush.
+Rivkin was a U.S. government official, having served under Presidents Ronald Reagan and George H. W. Bush.
 In 2010, Rivkin took on his highest-profile case to date when he agreed to represent a multi-state lawsuit, consisting of 26 state attorneys general against health care reform legislation signed into law by President Barack Obama in March.
 The lawsuit, filed in the Federal Court's Northern District of Florida, argued the legislation was an "illegal expansion of Congress' regulation of interstate commerce and unfairly penalizes uninsured people who refuse to buy into the program".
 Rivkin represented former Defense Secretary Donald Rumsfeld in a lawsuit by José Padilla, who said he was tortured while in custody; he also helped "craft legal strategy for the State of Texas as it fights federal proposals on health care and environmental regulation".

 In May 2011, Rivkin was awarded a Burton Award for Legal Achievement for a Washington Post article he wrote with Lee A. Casey in February 2010 titled "Why the 'Don't ask, don't tell' policy is doomed".

 Early life and education

-Rivkin was born in the former Soviet Union, and lived there during the first decade of his life.
+Rivkin was born in a Jewish family in the former Soviet Union, and lived there during the first decade of his life.
 In 2004, he stated that he knew what it must have been like to live under the rule of Saddam Hussein in Iraq:

 After moving to the United States with his family, Rivkin earned a Bachelor of Science degree from the Edmund A. Walsh School of Foreign Service at Georgetown University, and a Master of Arts degree in Soviet Affairs with high honors also from Georgetown University.
 In 1985, he received a Juris Doctor degree from Columbia Law School.